CaptainDario/DaKanji-Desktop/README.md

 python -m pip install -r requirements.txt
 ```

+The Machine learning part of this project can be found in [this repository](https://github.com/CaptainDario/DaKanjiRecognizer-ML).

 ## PyInstaller
 For freezing the app with PyInstaller you have to run the 'build'-script in the main folder:
 ```